entzmingerc/drumcrow/README.md

 When using call2 or call3, these commands are tuned to the teletype range of `V -10` to `V 10` which translates to the range: -16384 to 16384.
 0V at crow input 1 is -16384, 10V at crow input 1 is 16384, and 5V at crow input 1 is 0.
 An easy way to work with this is to use multiples of 1000 from -16000 to 16000 for quick value settings.
 However, if you set note this way, you'll be out of tune from other synths (from 440Hz).
 Note value V 0 = 0 is tuned to C2.
 The exact teletype V to Int values are listed below.

-Here's how to read the Example Kick and Snare Pattern from above using druid:
+Translated Example Kick and Snare Pattern from above using druid:
 ```
 ii.self.call1(501)		// turns on crow trig sequencer 1, could use call2 also
 ii.self.call3(0, -1000, 10000)	// trigger all channels (0), set all notes to -1000, set all volumes to 10000